cjomalley/ascp/studyguide.md

 IgA, IgM, IgG – when are each present

 ## Molecular Diagnostics
+Melt curve analysis
+What are the different types of sequencing and how do they work What are the basic steps of PCR and in what order

 ## Virology
+How do we test for and detect Hep C
+Different common viruses and what they cause Herpesviruses - not just HSV 1 and 2 but all of them

 ## Parasitology
 Be able to identify photos of some common organisms - pinworm, Trichuris trichiura, etc